BA Earth and Environmental Studies

 Program Description

-The BA program in earth and environmental studies provides a foundational understanding of the evolution of the earth system with an emphasis on the planetary context for sustainable human societies.
+The BA program in earth and environmental sciences provides a foundational understanding of the evolution of the earth system with an emphasis on the planetary context for sustainable human societies.

 - climate change